dbt-labs/docs.getdbt.com/website/docs/reference/model-selection-syntax.md

 ## Selectors
+<Changelog>New in v0.18.0</Changelog>

-It's possible to write model selectors in YML format, save them with a human-friendly name, and reference them using the `--selector` flag.
+Write model selectors in YML, save them with a human-friendly name, and reference them using the `--selector` flag.
+By recording selectors in a top-level `selectors.yml` file:

+* Complex selection criteria are composed of dictionaries and arrays
+* Selector definitions are version-controlled
+* Reusability: selectors can be referenced in multiple job definitions, and their definitions are extensible (via YML anchors)

-Selectors are recorded in a project's top-level `selectors.yml` file.
-Here is the same example from above, with varying degrees of CLI-to-YML conversion:
+Here is the same example from above in three valid versions of `selectors.yml`, with varying degrees of CLI-to-YML conversion:

 <Tabs
-  defaultValue="light_yml"
+  defaultValue="part_yml"
   values={[
     { label: 'Unconverted', value: 'no_yml', },
     { label: 'Partial YML', value: 'part_yml', },